felipecastilhos/felipecastilhos/README.md

 > and I share what I find whether it’s a piece of code, an idea, or just a little enthusiasm.
 > When I’m not at the keyboard, I’m likely drawing, gaming or reading.

-! ‍im android software engineer
+!I'm Android Software Engineer
 !
-Currently studying: design systems, machine learning and game dev !
+Currently studying: design systems, machine learning and kotlin stuff !
 I also like to experiment digital art with code:
 !
 I'm working on small game samples on Godot and generated art (algorithmically)